gartung/larexamples/larexamples/AnalysisExample/README.md

 The example program in package AnalysisExample does the following:

-- reads a file of simulated and perhaps partially-reconstructed events;
+- reads a file of simulated and potentially partially reconstructed events;

 - creates a few example histograms;